theg1239/background-agent/apps/worker/README.md

 # Background Agent Worker

 This worker package spawns the autonomous coding agent that executes queued tasks.
-It prepares a disposable workspace, clones the target repository (if provided), and coordinates the Gemini-powered agent across multiple passes until a tangible artifact exists.
+It prepares a disposable workspace, clones the target repository (if provided), and coordinates the AI-powered agent (Gemini or OpenRouter, selectable at runtime) across multiple passes until a tangible artifact exists.

 ## Execution Flow